fabricjs/fabricjs.github.io/src/content/demo/custom-controls-polygon/index.md

 ---
-date: "2015-03-10"
+date: '2015-03-10'
-title: "Custom controls for polygon"
+title: 'Custom controls for polygon'
-description: "How to modify points of a polygon"
+description: 'How to modify points of a polygon'
-thumbnail: "custom-controls-polygon.png"
+thumbnail: 'custom-controls-polygon.png'
-tags: ['controls','customization','polygon']
+tags: ['controls', 'customization', 'polygon']
 ---

 This demo shows how to use the controls api to do something like changing the shape of a polygon.